airbadari/Mandelbrot_Set_Creator/README.md

 # my notes

-In case anyone comes across this:

-I took a class a few years ago at GHP where we wrote some basic stuff to visualize the famous Mandelbrot set.
+I took a class a few years ago at GHP where we wrote some basic stuff to visualize the Mandelbrot set.

 I was bored during my internship and I realized that I couldn't remember how it was constructed, so these are just some notes for myself in case I forget it again or anyone else who's curious.